 Parents are intensively supported in the communication with their child and the acceptance of the situation.
 We work intensively on a positive way of approaching the problem and offering solutions.
 Every Saturday and Sunday afternoon there is a freewalk-in in “Rumah Bicara”, our shelter in Denpasar.
 All our staff members are trained in sign language and with the presence of two of our teachers, Ersa and Holldyn, there is a fun and educational program of two till four hours.

-As mentioned before, there is group of 18 children going school.
+As mentioned before, there is daily a group Kolewa-children going school.
+At present we count 21 kids who already were admitted in our program for special education.
 The parents of the children do not have the financial means for the school.
 Kolewa finances the one-off registration fees, the costs for the uniforms, schoolbooks, and annual contribution for the use of the school building.
 Next to that Kolewa pay the monthly tuition for the kids.
 The extracurricular activities such as a school trip, dancing lessons or swimming are charged extra to us by the school.

 Then there is our school bus.
 The school is about 1.5-hour drive from Karangasem.
-With the help of sponsors, we have bought a bus to transport the children.
-The children are brought up and down to school by our driver every day.
-Also, for salary of the driver, for petrol and maintenance of the bus we must invoke again for funds from the Netherlands.
+With the help of sponsors, we have bought a schoolbus to transport the children.
+The children are brought up and down to school by our driver Komang every day.
+Also, for salary of the driver, for petrol and maintenance of the bus we must invoke again for funds in Europe.

-Many actions have been taken over the years to raise funds for the school bus and school contributions.
-Through social media, press releases and our ambassadors, we were able to raise enough funds to pay for the school bus and let these 18 children go to school.
-For 2020 we want to continue doing so and would like to get in touch with funds, companies, service clubs and individuals who want to continue supporting this project.
+Many actions have been taken over the years to raise funds for the schoolbus and school contributions.
+Through social media, press releases and our ambassadors, we were able to raise enough funds to pay for the school bus and let these 21 children go to school.
+For 2024 we want to continue doing so or even want to give another 4 children the opportunity to join special education.
+We would like to get in touch with funds, companies, service clubs and individuals who want to continue supporting this project.
 Please contact us for more information.

 Family gatherings deaf and bad hearing